FPDI Robotics Program

 In 2015 FPDI envisioned the need to promote IT related careers to First Nations youth.
 With funding from Indigenous Services Canada, the Robotics Program has turned into a 6 year highly sought after program that has employed 26 Indigenous Youth Instructors.
 Since 2015 we have successfully delivered training to over 1,200 youth participants from 93 communities.

 The workshops are facilitated by the FPDI Youth Instructors.
 Each workshop is two weeks long delivered in community or in various cities.
 The participants are introduced to STEM concepts and basic coding utilizing the Lego EV3 Mindstorm Robot kit.
-The workshop is augmented with a customized two-day drone workshop, in partnership with Decision Works, where participants learn about drones, their many uses and career possibilities.
+The workshop is augmented with a customized two-day drone workshop, where participants learn about drones, their many uses and career possibilities.
 During the two weeks, participants experience self directed learning, team building, communication, problem solving, creative expression, and learning through play.
 The program ends with the participants building a sumo battling robot using what they learned during the two weeks.
 This is a friendly competition with generous mutual recognition.

 - Introduction to programming and coding